BaldBit/lime-cl/README.md

 - Storybook
 - Jest
 - Enzyme
+- Rollup

 ### Setup

-To setup the project in your local machine run the following code.
+To setup the project in your local machine run the following command.
 That will clone the github repo to your local machine.

 ``` bash
 git clone https://github.com/ryxle/lime-acl.git
 ```

-To install all the dependencies run
+To install all the dependencies run the below command.

 ``` bash
 yarn install